UIUC-iSchool-DataViz/spring2019online/week13/lecture13.md

 We will meet in 1005 on the ground floor.

 The address is 1205 W Clark St, just north of the Siebel computer science building.

+notes: this will be some cool VR stuff, I know its early but it should be fun!
+And AJ (the other instructor) knows his stuff!

 ---